 - Deceased’s parent.

-Our team of legal advisors can answer any questions you may have about who qualifies to claim criminal injuries compensation on behalf of a murder victim.
+Our team of legal advisors can answer any questions you may have about how much compensation could be awarded to a qualifying relative in murder victim compensation claims.

 - Loss of affection and love.